openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 The cluster Prometheus Operator (PO) continues to operate the cluster-level Prometheus.
 We will continue to use a centralized Alertmanager (A) cluster.
-The existing Alertmanager cluster will aggregate both user workload alerts as well as cluster alerts.
+The existing Alertmanager cluster aggregates both user workload alerts as well as cluster alerts.
-Tenancy will be achieved by forcing specific labels onto metrics and alerts by which the central Alertmanager config can route similarly to how tenancy is achieved at the query level (see below).
+Tenancy is achieved by forcing specific labels onto metrics and alerts by which the central Alertmanager config can route similarly to how tenancy is achieved at the query level (see below).

 Querying data from a single, multi-tenant interface is done using the Thanos Querier (TQ) component.